Septharoth/node-api-challenge/README.md

 -   From the React application show a list of all _projects_ using the API you built.
 -   Add functionality to show the details of a project, including its actions, when clicking a project name in the list.
 Use React Router to navigate to a separate route to show the project details.
 -   Add styling!

+### Interview Questions (updated)

+- The core features of Node.js and Express and why they are useful.

+Node.js allows writing server code that was only able to be written using higher level languages like C, C++, Python, Java, etc.  Node can be useful for many reasons, like using the same language for client & server to make it easier to share code between the two.
+It's single threaded, so it can be easier than handling multiple threads.
+Node is also Asynchronous and Event Driven, so it will take full advantage of the processor it's running on, which is also important since node will be running on a single cpu.

+Express simplifies the process of creating web apps and services, it also gives us the ability to use things like Middleware, Routing, and a ton of extra helper functions, most notably the extension methods added to req/res objects.

+- Understand and explain the use of Middleware?

+Middleware will have access to your request and response objects, as well as the use of the next function in the app's req-res cycle.
+We often have a chain of functions that will run in succession to modify or add any data and finally send the response back to the browser.

+- The basic principles of the REST architectural style.

+Everything is a resource, each one of them are accessable via some unique URI, they have multiple representations, communications happens over a stateless protocol, and management happens with HTTP methods.

+- Understand and explain the use of Express Routers.

+Routing is how the app's endpoints (URIs) respond to the client's requests.
+You can define routing by using methods of the app/server object created by express, like get, post, put, remove, etc. Using Express Routers will essentially keep all of your routing clean and extremely easy to manage.

+- Describe tooling used to manually test the correctness of an API.

+I personally use Insomnia to test my APIs.
+This software allows the sending and receiving of requests and responses to the server, providing a GUI and visual results allowing all of this to happen in real time without the need of coding your requests manually in a separate web app.